 - Reviewing schedule and human resources plan.

-In case we do not have a clear understanding how to deliver something – it is a risk.
+In case we don’t have a clear understanding of how to deliver something – it’s a risk.

-The key point is to gather ideas from different perspectives.
+The critical point is to gather ideas from different perspectives.

 In practice, I use root cause analysis for risk identification in three cases:

-- Analyze serious problems of the past projects.
-It might be my previous project, a similar one in the organization, or relevant notes from lessons learned.
+- Analyze severe problems of the past projects.
+It might be my previous project.
+It might be a similar one in the organization done by another PM.
+It can also be relevant notes from lessons learned.